Approximating rough stochastic PDEs: Outline and proof of the main result

 Note that for fixed $\eps > 0$, we do not need rough path theory to solve this fixed point problem.
-The existence of local solutions can for example be shown through a fixed point argument in $\cC_T$.
+The existence of local solutions can for example be shown through a fixed point argument in $\cN_T$.
 For positive $\eps$ the approximate derivative operator $D_\eps$ is actually continuous on the space of continuous functions, but the operator norm blows up as $\eps$ goes to zero.
 Therefore, it will be useful to introduce approximate reference rough paths $(X_\eps,\XX_\eps)$ and interpret the term involving $G$ on the right-hand side of \eref{e:SPDEB} as an approximation to a rough integral.
+This allows us to obtain uniform control as $\eps \to 0$.